Ballpark: Major League Baseball (MLB)

+Nippon Professional Baseball (NPB)

-Current Major League ballparks
+Current Major League stadiums

-The numbers indicate the number of feet from home plate to the wall of that part of the field.
-Left and Right Field normally refer to the distances along the foul lines.
-Left Center and Right Center are the approximate power alley figures.
-Center Field could mean straightaway center field or it could mean to the deepest part of the center field area.
-Backstop refers to the distance behind home plate to the backstop screen.
+The numbers indicate the distances from home plate to the wall of that part of the field.
+Left field (LF) and right field (RF) normally refer to the distances along the foul lines.
+Left center (LC) and right center (RC) are the approximate power alley figures.
+Center field (CF) could mean straightaway center field or it could mean to the deepest part of the center field area.
+Backstop (BS) refers to the distance behind home plate to the backstop screen.
 These numbers are one researcher's opinion of the true values and may differ from the numbers marked on the wall/fence by as much as 30 ft.
 Capacity figures may also vary.

-In 1958 MLB instituted a rule mandating that parks built thereafter have minimum outfield distances of 325' down the lines and 400' to center; older parks were grandfathered.
+In 1958 MLB instituted a rule mandating that parks built thereafter have minimum outfield distances of 325 ft down the lines and 400 ft to center; older parks were grandfathered.
 Since 1991, however, numerous waivers have been granted, as can be seen from the table.